-Challenge: The nation-wide deployment of Health Information Technology systems (Electronic Health Records-EHRs, Data Warehouses, etc.) has created both opportunities and challenges in accessing patient data.
+Challenge: The nation-wide deployment of Health Information Technology systems (Electronic Health Records-EHRs, Data Warehouses, etc.) have created both opportunities and challenges in accessing patient data.
 While Health IT systems provide many access paths through their pre-defined interactions between a user and the system, they offer limited support in directly querying data, Application Programming Interfaces (APIs), or for other services to access data as needed.

-To address these challenges, the Office of the National Coordinator for Health Information Technology (ONC) launched the Data Access Framework (DAF) Initiative with the following goals:
+To address these challenges and to expand on opportunities, the Office of the National Coordinator for Health Information Technology (ONC) launched the Data Access Framework (DAF) Initiative with the following goals: